top of page

 “Oh my god,” Dillon breathed.
 His eyes brimmed with tears as he stared at the monitor.
 “Our baby, Audra.”

-Audra squinted at the screen, trying to make out a discernable shape of a baby, but all she could see was a grey smudge inside the dark oval on the screen, no larger than a grain of rice.
+Audra squinted at the screen, trying to make out a discernible shape of a baby, but all she could see was a grey smudge inside the dark oval on the screen, no larger than a grain of rice.
 The image steadied, and within it, something trembled—a pale, intermittent flash, as if the light itself was breathing.
 The technician pressed a button, and a white line cut through the tiny shape.
 The bottom of the screen filled with trembling bands of white, pulsing in neat, urgent rhythm.

 “What’s that?”
 Audra asked, her eyes tracing the galloping waves.